CodeEditor: Learning to Edit Source Code with Pre-trained Models: Introduction

 \section{Introduction}

-To improve the stability and maintainability of software, developers cost lots of efforts (\eg more than six hours per week \cite{bosu2013impact}) on editing their source code.
-For example, developers would modify the identifier names or update an outdated API.
+To improve software systems' stability and maintainability, developers spend lots of effort (\eg more than six hours per week \cite{bosu2013impact}) on editing their source code.
+For example, developers would modify identifier names or update an outdated API.
 A large-scale study in 2,841 Java projects \cite{nguyen2013study} has shown that many edits (up to 70-100\%) follow repetitive patterns.
-Figure \ref{fig:intro_example} shows two edits from a real-world software project \href{https://github.com/apache/hadoop/pull/4670/files\#diff-dac9de4dd225110eff2f29a44000bf32705f02df2b3fcf17b5d89bc236c12f01}{[link]}.
+Figure \ref{fig:intro_example} shows two edits from a real-world software project \cite{CodeChange}.
 They both aim to remove redundant exceptions (\ie \texttt{AccessControlException and UnresolvedLinkException}) and share an edit pattern.
 However, manually designing these repetitive patterns can be tedious and error-prone \cite{ray2013detecting,nguyen2016api}.
 Thus, code editing models would be beneficial to save developers' effort by automating code changes learned from previous edit data.